ory/go-acc/README.md

 # go-acc

+>[!IMPORTANT]
+>You do not need this tool, because Go now solves this [out of the box](https://dustinspecker.com/posts/go-combined-unit-integration-code-coverage/).

 A tool for reporting accurate Code Coverage in Golang.
 It is a cross platform (osx, windows, linux) adaption of the following bash script:

 ```bash